tmns/movierama/README.md

 Of course, improvements could still be made to both the optimization and overall functionality of the app.
 Some of these include:
 * Caching 'more details' results (ie, videos, reviews, similar movies)
 * Lazy loading videos and 'similar movies' poster images
-* A better infinite scrolling implementation, using the `IntersectionObserver` API.
+* A better infinite scrolling implementation, using the `IntersectionObserver` API perhaps.
 See [here](https://medium.com/walmartlabs/infinite-scrolling-the-right-way-11b098a08815) for an idea.
 * For the saved movies functionality, a way to remove saved movies from the saved movies modal.
 * Filters for movie results.